 patent record refers to John Harriot’s assignment of the property to

 SUTTON GUDGEON, March 2, 1786.
 It was wit. by Jacob McCastlin.

 • Sutton Gudgeon owned a quantity of land in an area known as: Sutton Gudgeon owned a quantity of land in an area known as: Gunpowder Neck, Baltimore Co, Maryland.

 • He owned 100 acres called "Dublin": He owned 100 acres called "Dublin": Gunpowder Upper Hundred, Maryland.

 • He owned 116 acres known as "Carrol's Adventure.": He owned 116 acres known as "Carrol's Adventure.": Gunpowder Upper Hundred, Maryland.

-Sutton married Mary Mc Grevey on 13 Nov 1770 in Baltimore Co, Maryland.
-(Mary Mc Grevey was born about 1734 in Maryland.)
+Sutton married Mary Mc Grevey on 13 Nov 1770 in Baltimore County, Maryland, USA.
+(Mary Mc Grevey was born about 1734 in Maryland, USA.)